2023 Year-End Message

 Required Minimum Distributions

-Normally, you must take “required minimum distributions” (RMDs) from qualified retirement plans and traditional IRAs after reaching age 72 (70½ for taxpayers affected prior to 2020).
+For starters, you must begin “required minimum distributions” (RMDs) from qualified retirement plans and IRAs after reaching a specified age.
+After the SECURE Act raised the age threshold from 70½ to 72, SECURE 2.0 bumped it up again to 73, beginning in 2023 (scheduled to increase to 75 in 2033).
 The amount of the RMD is based on IRS life expectancy tables and your account balance at the end of last year.
-If you do not meet this obligation, you owe a tax penalty equal to 50% of the required amount (less any amount you have received) on top of your regular tax liability.

 Section 1031 Exchanges

 Beginning in 2018, the TCJA generally eliminated the tax deferral break for Section 1031 exchanges of like-kind properties.
-However, it preserved this tax-saving techniques for swaps involving investment or business real estate.
-Therefore, you can still exchange qualified real estate properties in 2022 without paying current tax, except to the extent you receive “boot” (e.g., cash or a reduction in mortgage liability).
+However, it preserved this tax-saving technique for swaps involving investment or business real estate.
+Therefore, you can still exchange qualified real estate properties in 2023 without paying current tax, except to the extent you receive “boot” (e.g., cash or a reduction in mortgage liability).

 - Identify or actually receive the replacement property within 45 days of transferring legal ownership of the relinquished property.